miv-industries/GormRestExample/readme.md

   - Install [air](https://github.com/cosmtrek/air)
   - Run ```alias air='$(go env GOPATH)/bin/air'```
   - You can now run ```air``` in the project directory to start the hot-reload server.
 It will rebuild on change

-  Roadmap
+  - You should pop the postman collection I gave you right in so you don't have to worry about writing requests Roadmap
   [x] - Implemented basic 3 CRUD (s) for user, product [x] - Implemented field validation via default tags